Prakzter/DS-Projects/SAT_ACT_Analysis/README.md

 <br>

 ##### ≈≈≈≈≈  Further investigation required: ≈≈≈≈≈
-More details are required on college preferences of Virginia students to confirm if students would tend to enrol in colleges within Virginia or the upper east coast.
+More details are required through on ground surveys, regarding the college preferences of Virginia students to confirm if students would tend to enrol in colleges within Virginia or the upper east coast.